 Your real name and pen name?

-About your education
+About your education:

-What career did you plan during your education days
+What career did you plan during your education days?

 What languages you can speak and write?

-What is your biggest source of inspiration in life
+What is your biggest source of inspiration in life:

 If you had to live a day of your life as one of the living or dead personality, who would it be and why?

-What is your favorite genre and why?
+What is your favourite genre and why?